rgcl/sld/README.md

 ## How to contribute?

-* I'm not a native English speaker, so create a issue or better a pull request for all of my grammatical errors :)
-As well, if you have a code issue or suggestion, create a issue, Thanks!
+* If you had a code issue or suggestion, please create a issue, Thanks!

 ##Releases
 <table style="width:100%">